Central West NSW

 The hay report has been commissioned by Dairy Australia to provide an independent and timely assessment of hay markets in each dairy region.
 This report is created using data provided by the Australian Fodder Industry Association (AFIA).
 It should be remembered that actual prices may vary for quality or other reasons.
 Whilst all reasonable steps have been taken to ensure the accuracy of the information contained in this report, Dairy Australia disclaims all liability to the fullest extent permitted by Australian law for any inadvertent errors and for any losses or damages stemming from reliance upon its content.
 Dairy Australia recommends all persons seek independent advice and, where appropriate, advice from a qualified advisor before making any decisions about changes to business strategy.

-- Changes to lucerne and cereal hay this week.
+- Some change to pricing this week.

-- Cereal hay: -$10 ($170 to $200/t).
-Prices have eased this week.
+- Cereal hay: +/-0 ($240 to $315/t).
+Prices remain steady this week.

-- Lucerne hay: -$20 ($330 to $380/t).
-Prices have eased this week.
+- Lucerne hay: -8 ($350 to $410/t).
+Prices decrease this week.

-- Straw: +/-0 ($60 to $80/t).
+- Straw: +/-0 ($90 to $130/t).
 Prices remain steady this week.

-- Pasture hay: +/-0 ($160 to $200/t).
+- Pasture hay: +/-0 ($250 to $325/t).
 Prices remain steady this week.

-- Please note unless stated otherwise, prices are per tonne, sourced and delivered locally.
+- Please note: Unless stated otherwise, prices are per tonne, sourced and delivered locally.
 The price range indicated is for feeds of varying quality with the price range generally indicative of quality of feed.
 We recommend feed testing and viewing of fodder before purchase to be sure of the quality of feed.